unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 Swimming across a rushing river, Stealthing down a dungeon corridor, scaling a treacherous mountain slope—all sorts of movement play a key role in futuristic gaming adventures.

-The GM can summarize the adventurers’ movement without calculating exact distances or travel times: “You travel through the forest and find the dungeon entrance late in the evening of the third day.”
+The GM can summarize the adventurers' movement without calculating exact distances or travel times: “You travel through the forest and find the dungeon entrance late in the evening of the third day.”
 Even in a dungeon, particularly a large dungeon or a cave network, the GM can summarize movement between encounters: “After killing the guardian at the entrance to the ancient dwarven stronghold, you consult your map, which leads you through miles of echoing corridors to a chasm bridged by a nbullet stone arch.”

-Sometimes it’s important, though, to know how long it takes to get from one spot to another, whether the answer is in days, hours, or minutes.
-The rules for determining travel time depend on two factors: the speed and travel pace of the creatures moving and the terrain they’re moving over.
+Sometimes it's important, though, to know how long it takes to get from one spot to another, whether the answer is in days, hours, or minutes.
+The rules for determining travel time depend on two factors: the speed and travel pace of the creatures moving and the terrain they're moving over.

 #### Speed